ingobecker/drill-guide/README.md

 ## Usage

 Aligning the tool correctly can be hard.
-This is espacilly true for holes with smaller diameters since it's hard to spot a marking through the hole.
+This is especially true for holes with smaller diameters since it's hard to spot a marking through the hole.
 To overcome this issue i wrote a python script which allows you to calculate a marking position that can be aligned with the handles outer edge.

 Say you want to drill a hole 10 mm away from the edge of a piece of plywood with a thickness of 12 mm.
-You can invoce the script with those parameters:
+You can invoke the script with those parameters:

 ```
 $ ./drill-guide.py -d 10 -m 12